 Do you have openings?

 Available openings fluctuate regularly.
 Children transition to new classrooms as they develop and grow, which creates an opening in their former class.
-This can happen at any point during the year, so to be promptly informed about free spaces, be sure to fill out a waitlist form.
+This can happen at any point during the year, so to be promptly informed about free spaces, be sure to fill out a waiting pool/enrollment interest form.

-Parents on the waitlist are notified when space is about to become available in their child's prospective classroom.
-Prospective parents are welcome to call and check on availability at any time during the waiting period.
-Please call our office to speak with Amie Cole, our Office Manager & Enrollment Specialist, at 603-422-8223 and check our news blog for updates on openings.
+Parents in our waiting pool are notified when space is about to become available in their child's prospective classroom.
+Prospective parents are welcome to call and check on availability at any time.
+Please call our office to speak with Amie Cole, our Office Manager & Enrollment Specialist, at 603-422-8223 or email her at email@example.com and check our news blog for updates on openings.

 Are meals provided?